eclipse-tractusx/tractus-x-umbrella/docs/api/README.md

 ## Bruno

 There is a [bruno collection](./bruno/Umbrella) containing all the data exchange flow between Alice and Bob.
-You can Directly Open in Bruno selecting the folder.
+>You can Directly Open in Bruno, selecting the folder.

 ## Postman